aciccarello/ciccarello.me/_posts/2019-01-29-what-i-am-grateful-for-from-2018.md

 ---
-layout: "post"
+layout: 'post'
-categories: "blog"
+categories: 'blog'
-title: "What I am grateful for from 2018"
+title: 'What I am grateful for from 2018'
 date: 2019-01-29
 image: /assets/img/2018-grand-tetons.jpg
 image_alt: Man with backpack looking at three mountain peaks with green landscape in front